Learn about a surprising way to increase your retirement savings.

 Maximize pre-tax contributions: By contributing to an HSA along with other pre-tax retirement accounts (such as an IRA or 401(k)), you will be able to put away more dollars per year on a pre-tax basis.
 For example, 2020’s limits are $3,550 for an individual HSA and $19,500 for a 401(k), resulting in a total of $23,050 that can be saved in pre-tax dollars.

 Hospital care is among the more expensive medical services we may need one day.
-So while an HDHP works well when you are healthy and using preventative care, a serious illness or accident needing hospital care can mean large medical bills.
+So while an HDHP works well when you are healthy and using preventive care, a serious illness or accident needing hospital care can mean large medical bills.
 If you are saving in an HSA, a hospital stay could mean withdrawing a significant part of your account.

 Supplemental hospital insurance (or hospital indemnity insurance) is an extra insurance plan you can purchase that works alongside an existing health plan of any type.
 A typical hospital indemnity plan will have a monthly premium and offer a cash payout in the event you are hospitalized.